Book Production

 Tips on How to Write Book Blurbs

-Book design is known to make or break book sales, so it’s no wonder that authors and publishers take a lot of time to plan and design a cover that stands out, from illustration to typeface.
+Book design matters, so it’s no wonder that authors and publishers take a lot of time to plan and design a cover that stands out, from illustration to typeface.

 A book blurb gives insights into the story and hints at possible intrigues but does not give spoilers.